HIE Lawyer for Hypoxic-Ischemic Encephalopathy Birth Injuries

-Hypoxic-Ischemic Encephalopathy Birth Injury Attorneys in Baltimore, MD
+HIE Attorneys for Hypoxic-Ischemic Encephalopathy Birth Injuries in Baltimore, MD

 Though the name of this condition is long and complicated, the definition is relatively straightforward.
 Hypoxic-ischemic encephalopathy occurs when a baby’s brain does not receive sufficient oxygen during the delivery process (hypoxia).
 This lack of oxygen occurs alongside a lack of blood flow (ischemia), which deprives the brain and other areas of the body of oxygen and nutrients.